pbugnion/old-website/src/blog/content/typing-generators-coroutines.md

   })
 ```

-Our function accepts as its target, any coroutine that accepts strings
+Our function accepts as its target any coroutine that accepts strings
 (since that is what it pushes out).
 Its return type is `Generator<void, void, string>`:

 - `Yield` is void since it does not yield anything